Cathy Katin-Grazzini

 Garnish Ideas

-Paprika (or cayenne if you like more heat), finely diced tomato, finely diced scallion, shallot or onion, small cilantro leaves
+Paprika or cayenne if you like more heat, finely diced tomato, finely diced scallion or shallots, small cilantro leaves

-Use an immersion blender to blend the dal.
+• Use an immersion blender to purée the dal.
+Cover the pot.

 Spice Blend